ballerina-platform/ballerina-lang/docs/bbe-guidelines/bbe-guidelines.md

 3. After a comment is strated, it will continue being applied to the subsequent lines in the file until another comment or an empty line is found.
 Therefore, use comments/new lines appropriately to ensure that they apply only to the relevant lines.

-4. There is no restriction on the max number of chars that should be there in comment lines as they get wrapped automatically in the RHS side in the [b.io](https://ballerina.io/).
+4. There is no restriction on the max number of chars that should be there in comment lines as they get wrapped automatically in the RHS side in the [Ballerina website](https://ballerina.io/).
 However, since users can refer the same in the code in GitHub, it is better if we can have the same char limit as of a code line (i.e., 80) to increase readability.

     For example, it will not be readable if comments are significantly longer than the code line as shown below.